pleerock/gulpclass/README.md

     code you added to gulpfile.js.
 Solution is simple - rename your `gulpfile.ts`.
 You can call it as you wish, for example you can call it `gulpclass.ts`.

-    ####alternative approaches
+    ## Alternative approaches

-    alternative approaches depend of tsconfig configuration you use.
+    Alternative approaches depend on which tsconfig configuration you use.
 These examples assume that you are using `"outDir": "build"` as a directory to where files are compiled:

     * create `gulpfile.js` and put there ```require("build/gulpfile")```